miruuna/miruuna.github.io/index.md

 ### About me
 Hi!
-I am Miruna and I am a LIDo PhD student in Interdesciplinary Biosciences at University College London.
-I am currently in my first year when I am required to complete two rotations, which means I get to explore and combine really cool areas of science.
-For example I spent the last few months using Molecular Dynamics simulations and Machine Learning to find antimicrobial peptides.
-Now you can find me modelling the brain using fNIRs(functional near infra-red spectroscopy) and bNIRs(broadband near-infrared spectroscopy).
+I am Miruna and I am a LIDo PhD student in Interdesciplinary Biosciences at King's College London and UCL and I am working on using Molecular Dynamics simulations and Machine Learning to find antimicrobial peptides.

 ### Science, tech & stuff
 I am a biochemist turned bioinformatician turned data engineer turned ... mmm ... techientist ... scientechist ?